-Beagles and Books is excited to share another edition of It’s Monday!
+Beagles and Books is excited to share our latest reads in It’s Monday!
 What Are You Reading? #IMWAYR is a community of bloggers who link up to share what they are reading.
 Kellee Moye of Unleashing Readers and Jen Vincent of Teach Mentor Texts decided to give it a #kidlit focus and encourage everyone who participates to visit at least 3 of the other #kidlit book bloggers that link up and leave comments for them.

 Our Recent Reads:

-Etta & Bella’s Dog Pick of the Week:
+Etta’s and Bella’s Dog Pick of the Week

 Wanting to spread the dog love, Beagles and Books has a weekly feature of highlighting a literary selection with a canine main character.

-Etta, Bella, and I thank you for visiting Beagles and Books.
-Have a great week!
+Etta, Bella & I thank you for visiting Beagles and Books.
+Happy Reading!